ChrisThompsonTLDR/laraboard/readme.md

 The other tags that are available are

- - views - if you want to overwrite the views
+ - laraboard-views - if you want to overwrite the views
- - config - allowing you to config the forums
+ - laraboard-config - allowing you to config the forums
- - seeds - for seeding test data
+ - laraboard-seeds - for seeding test data

 ### Models